movementkitchen/website/src/pages/about/index.md

 fragile to follow my pace of life.

 In 2008 I left a career in corporate law with recurrent back and shoulder pain and not being able to feel parts of my left foot.
-I completed my first 200 hour yoga teacher training with the Yoga Federation of Serbia back in my home country.
+I found that yoga was helping me, so, geeky and thorough as I was, I went to study yoga.
+I completed my first 200 hour yoga teacher training with the Yoga Federation of Serbia, back in my home country.
 In 2012 I continued my yoga studies at the Yoga Institute Santacruz in Mumbai, India focussing on the therapeutic aspects of yoga.
 I spent three months living and studying full time (900 hours) at the Institute, assisting and teaching at health camps and workshops that the Institute regularly held for the locals.
-Coming back to the UK, I continued studying with Yogacampus in London.
+Back in the UK, I continued studying with Yogacampus in London.
 After years of learning, teaching and a dedicated daily practice I managed to fully restore my feet and rarely had any back pain.

 But then in 2014, shortly after my first child was born, I suffered a severe abdominal separation - diastasis recti and De Quervain's tendinosis on both